splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-Please make a note of the `INSTANCE` environment variable value as this is the reference to your workshop instance and we will need it later to filter data in the **Splunk Observability Suite** UI.
+Please make a note of the `INSTANCE` environment variable value as this is the reference to your workshop instance and we will need it later to filter data in the **Splunk Observability Cloud** UI.

 For this workshop, **all** of the above are required.
 If any have values missing, please contact your instructor.